kevinsogo/compgen/docs_src/preparation.md

 # Black Magic (advanced)

-Feel free to skip this part; it's not needed at all in most cases.
+Feel free to skip this part; it's not needed for most cases.

 There are a few other directives that can be used aside from `### @import`.
 They can be used to generate specific code for different platforms. (`kg kompile` actually has a builtin preprocessor!)